 As a USER

+I WANT to do something productive and engaging

-I WANT to play a word guessing game & listen to music
+I WANT to learn new words and have choice of listening to music

-SO THAT I can improve my understanding of word definitions
+SO THAT I can improve my vocabulary.

-Matt:
+Matthew D'Sena:

-Some of the technologies we used were Foundation, WordsAPI, SpotifyAPI, Figma & Smartsheet.
+Some of the technologies we used building the project were Foundation, WordsAPI, SpotifyAPI, Figma & Smartsheet.

 To start we designed a wireframe on figma as a team in the group sessions, as you can see, we initially designed a wireframe that was simplistic in how it looked but performed how we needed it to with a music player and button to generate our word

-& we created our projected timeline (should be on screen) of what we wanted everyone to do and when we wanted our tasks finished
+We created our projected timeline (should be on screen) of what we wanted everyone to do and when we wanted our tasks finished

 From there we set out to assign tasks to each member.

-Hannah:
+Hannah Peterson:

-We decided that Simon would be looking at the design and front end of the website (CSS/Foundation) while myself and Kashim would handle the Javascript and finding the API Keys and Matt would do the Html and some of the background work i.e. readme file.
+We decided that Simon would be looking at the design and front end of the website (CSS/Foundation) while myself and Kashim would handle the Javascript and finding the API Keys and Matt would do the HTML and some of the background work.

 Kashim:

-One particular challenge we had was the use of soundcloud API and why we moved to Spotify API. kashim to talk a little more about his experience and why it didnt work

-Simon: We realized that our original idea wasn't going to work with the words API, so we had to turn this into a positive and create a guessing game from the definitions, we didn't let it get the team down and we decided to see it as a positive

-Matt:

-In terms of future development, we think we could allow more filters for the user to try

-Could have filters such as movies, animals or they can try and guess only 3,4 or 5 letter words.
-Also allow the user to select a playlist to suit there music choice.
+One particular challenge we had was finding a suitable API that functioned and met our criteria.
+We shopped around and sometimes have to adapt the project whilst maintaining the key purpose of the project.

+Simon Dobson:

+Due to limitations imposed by the API’s, be it in their function or scope, there were times we had to change the operation and presentation of our project.
+For instance, we initially wanted to create a word guessing game; We could not get the API to function as expected, so we instead opted for word definitions.
+These setbacks will serve as opportunities for the future development of our project.

+Matthew D'Sena:

+In terms of future development, there are opportunities to allow the users to plug in their music preferences, fetch an image to the words as this will help memory retainment, incorporate word quiz and allocate points, include a share function to build a social network capability.

 Please see the links to our Guthub and website

 Thank you for you time, are there any questions ?